A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Introduction

-\item Our analysis demonstrates that neural network training with gradient noises and appropriate regularizers can still exhibit similar training dynamics as kernel methods, which is considered intractable in the neural tangent kernel literature, as the regularizer and gradient noises easily push the network parameters far away from the initialization.
-Our analysis overcomes this technical barrier by relaxing the requirement on the closeness in the parameter space to the closeness between distributions in terms of KL-divergence.
+We summarize the contributions of our paper as follows: \begin{itemize}[leftmargin = *] \item Our analysis demonstrates that neural network training with noisy gradient and appropriate regularizers can still exhibit similar training dynamics as kernel methods, which is considered intractable in the neural tangent kernel literature, as the regularizer can easily push the network parameters far away from the initialization.
+Our analysis overcomes this technical barrier by relaxing the requirement on the closeness in the parameter space to the closeness in the distribution space.
+A direct consequence of our analysis is the linear convergence of noisy gradient descent up to certain accuracy for regularized neural network training. \footnote{Although we focus on the continuous-time limit of the noisy gradient descent algorithm, our result can be extended to the discrete-time setting by applying the approximation results in \citet{mei2018mean}}

-\item We establish generalization bounds for the neural networks trained with noisy gradient descent with weight decay regularization under different network scalings.
-Our result shows that when the scaling factor is large, the infinitely wide neural network trained by noisy gradient descent with weight decay regularization can learn a class of functions that is defined based on a bounded $\chi^2$-divergence to initialization distribution.
-When the scaling factor is small (of constant order), we also provide a comparable result showing that a function class defined with KL-divergence can be efficiently learnt.
+\item We establish generalization bounds for the neural networks trained with noisy gradient descent with weight decay regularization.
+Our result shows that the infinitely wide neural networks trained by noisy gradient descent with weight decay can learn a class of functions that are defined based on a bounded $\chi^2$-divergence to initialization distribution.
+Different from standard NTK-type generalization bounds \citep{allen2018learning,arora2019fine,cao2019generalizationsgd}, our result can handle explicit regularization.
+Moreover, our proof is based on an extension of the proof technique in \citet{meir2003generalization} from discrete distributions to continuous distributions, which may be of independent interest.

 \end{itemize}